GuanceCloud/datakit/internal/export/doc/en/inputs/oracle.md

 Datakit could reports the SQLs, those executed time exceeded the threshold time defined by user, to Guance Cloud, displays in the `Logs` side bar, the source name is `oracle_log`.

-This function is disabled by default, user could enabling it by modify Datakit's Oracle configuraion like followings:
+This function is disabled by default, user could enabling it by modify Datakit's Oracle configuration like followings:

 Change the string value after `--slow-query-time` from `0s` to the threshold time, minimal value is 1 millsecond.
 Generally, recommand it to `10s`.